-Learning Objectives Possible Success Criteria Teaching Activities Points to Note To be able to: Its a range of new situation.
-Its a range of new situations or someone or land themselves in the second in the 3.1 Ask the children to think about a time when they have been 'new' anywhere, for example starting school, moving to a new home, starting a new club, joining a new family.
+Section C - Coping with new situations Learning Objectives Possible Success Criteria Teaching Activities Points to Note To recognise, for themselves and for others, the emotions involved in being in a new situation. and for others, the emotions involved in being in a new situations I or someone 3.1 Ask the children to think about a time when they have been 'new' anywhere, for example starting school, moving to a new home, starting a new club, joining a new family.
 Ask them, individually, to complete a Circle of Feelings by putting a circle in the middle of their page (with 'feeling new' written in the centre) and writing around it any feelings they may have experienced.
 You could use a book, such as Coming to England to consider the emotions a character experiences when they are new.
 Complete as a class a Circle of Feelings for Floella in the book.
 A Be sensitive to the feelings of anybody who has recently started new in the school, including those who are newly arrived in the country and Travellers, for example.
 Be prepared for children who have experienced significan losses in their lives to make the links here too.
 Coming to England by Floella Benjamin is her account of her arrival in England from Trinidad in the 1960s.
-Discuss with the children how they think it might compare with the experience of someone arriving new to the country today. situation describe or show approaches to making a new person feel 3.2 Ask the children, in pairs, to share an example of a situation when they have been new, and to share some of the emotions they experienced.
+Discuss with the children how they think it might compare with the experience of someone arriving new to the country today.
+3.2 Ask the children, in pairs, to share an example of a situation when they have been new, and to share some of the emotions they experienced.
 As a class, make two lists - one of the new situations children have experienced, and the other of the range of emotions they have felt.
 Draw out the fact that not all emotions in a new situation will be negative - for example, they might feel pleased or excited.
 See Circle of Feelings in the Teaching Guidance.